How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - Keep digital records of invoices and receipts

-- Understand EU VAT rules if trading internationally
+- Understand EU VAT rules when trading internationally

-- Consult a tax professional if your setup is complex
+- Consult a tax professional for complex setups

 Can freelancers register for VAT in Denmark?

 Yes.
-Freelancers and self-employed individuals must register for VAT if their taxable turnover exceeds 50,000 DKK.
+Freelancers and self-employed individuals must register for VAT if taxable turnover exceeds 50,000 DKK.

 Can I voluntarily register for VAT?

 Yes.
-Voluntary registration is permitted and may help businesses reclaim VAT on expenses.
+Voluntary registration is allowed and may help businesses reclaim VAT on expenses.

 How long does VAT registration take in Denmark?